 4. Before you bring your cat home, take it to the vet for a checkup and immunizations.
 Also, schedule it in to be neutered as soon as age permits.
 It helps prevent uterine infections and breast tumors, which are malignant or cancerous in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.
 Neutering your male feline companion prevents testicular cancer and some prostate problems.

-5. Get a good litter box and quality litter.
+5. Get a good litter box and quality litter or try looking for a 3 in 1 Self Sifting Tray Cat Litter Box Simple Stylish Antimicrobial Pet Cat Toilet Training Tray.
 Covered boxes can allow you and your cat more privacy, and clumping litter is easier to clean than cat poop all over the house.
 Regularly change the Litter and always keep the box clean or your house will smell terrible.
+Try to visit the article Choosing Your First Litter Box And How To Properly Maintain It, in helping you to choose the right litter box for your feline friend.
 Cat waste is one of the worst smelling substances known to man and pine-based litters and wonderful environment-killing chemical-soaked litters are a couple of good odor-control options.
 Also, make sure you buy well-balanced, age-appropriate food for your cat.

 6. Cats love to play.
 Toy mice, string, and even empty boxes make for great amusement.
 Playthings needn't be expensive (homemade ones will do), just make sure there's enough to keep your cat happy, active, and mentally occupied.
-And yes, you will need to have a scratching post (it's ok if it is homemade too) or we can choose different types of posts in here: https://activefelinesolutions.com.au/ to avoid your cat on clawing to your luxurious hand bag, your pricey sofa, or your newly furnished wall.
+And yes, you will need to have a scratching post like the Cat Scratching Post Tree Scratcher Pole Gym Sisal House Furniture Tall Grey 92cm in Amazon (it's okay if it is homemade too) or we can choose different types of posts that are also available at activefelinesolutions to avoid your cat on clawing to your luxurious hand bag, your pricey sofa, or your newly furnished wall.